isomerpages/mol-articles/financial-articles/support-schemes.md

       [Find out more](https://www.skillsfuture.sg/credit){:target="_blank"}<br>
       Call: <a href="tel:6785 5785">6785 5785</a>

-  - title: The Courage Fund
+  - title: The Courage Fund – For Households Affected by COVID-19
     content: |
       Eligibility
         * For lower-income households with at least one Singapore Citizen or Permanent Resident whose family member(s) have contracted COVID-19, or are on Stay-Home Notice (SHN), mandatory Leave of Absence (LOA), or Home Quarantine Order (HQO)
         * Loss of complete or partial (at least 10%) household income due to COVID-19
-        * Prior household income of $3,900, or per capita household income of $1,350
+        * [As of 1 June 2020] Household has gross monthly income of ≤$6,200, or gross monthly per capita income of ≤$2,000, prior to being affected by COVID-19

       Benefits
         * One-time lump sum of up to $1,000 (depending on the household's per capita income after being affected by COVID-19), credited into bank account